 The second issue over ownership over land is the size of land holding.
-It was observed from the primary data that in both programme and control villages, average land holding size is approximately equal (Programme: 2.79 acre, Control: 2.47 acre).
+It was observed from the primary data that in both programme and control conditions the average land holding size is approximately equal (Programme: 2.36 acre, Control: 1.99 acre).
 As both the programme and control villages share similar topography, the land holding sizes for both cases are almost similar.
 The average, minimum and maximum land holding size for both programme and control villages are presented in the following charts.